karzuan/book_send/README.md

 book_send
 =========

-This script using html form and send data( a book in pdf ) to derected email
+This script via html form sends a pdf book on specified email